scalacenter/scala-advent-of-code/docs/2024/puzzles/day05.md

 ## Part 2

-We start Part 2 by parsing and filtering the updates that violate the ordering rules, very similarily to Part 1:
+We start Part 2 by parsing and filtering the updates that violate the ordering rules, very similarly to Part 1:

 ```scala
 val (rules, updates) = parseRulesAndupdates(input)